jeonghanlee/EPICS-IOC-template-tools/README.md

 ## `generate_ioc_structure.bash`

-This script is developed to reduce the manual workflow in EPICS IOC Development Guide (AL-1451-7926).
+This script automates the manual process described in the EPICS IOC Development Guide (AL-1451-7926).

-There are two mandatory options, such as **Device Name (APPNAME)** and **LOCATION**.
-Two options should be defined according to the IOC Name Naming Convention documents [1].
+The script requires two mandatory options: **APPNAME** (Device Name) and **LOCATION**.
+These options must be defined according to the IOC Naming Convention document [1].
+Please adhere to the following rules:

+* The **APPNAME** and **LOCATION** must not contain the string ioc (in any case combination).
+* For the **APPNAME** and **LOCATION**, do not use the plus (`+`) and hyphens (`-`) characters.
+If a separator is needed, use an underscore (_) instead.

+Warning: It is critical to follow these naming rules.
+Failure to do so will cause the script to generate incorrect files, such as st.cmd and the Makefile.
+You will then be required to manually correct the generated files and folders before your IOC application can be compiled or run.

 ## Command Examples